 R&D Tax Credit Payroll Election

-This provides an often overlooked tax benefit for companies that aren’t profitable yet and don’t have any income tax liability.
+This election provides an often-overlooked tax benefit for companies that aren’t profitable yet and don’t have any income tax liability.
+By making the payroll credit election, startups can reduce annual cash burn up to $250,000 and shorten the path to profitability.

 Despite having no income tax liability, startups do incur tax liability in the form of payroll tax.
 For these companies, up to $250,000 of the R&D credit could be applied to a taxpayer’s portion of social security tax each year provided specific criteria are satisfied.